 CAA Fuel-Efficient Driving Tips - for teen and adult drivers

 1. Slow down and watch speed.
-Drive 55-60 miles per hour on the highway instead of speeding at 70-75 to save fuel.
+Drive 60-65 miles per hour on the highway instead of speeding at 70-75 to save fuel.
 The EPA estimates an up to 15 percent improvement in fuel economy by following this tip.
 Also, aim for a constant speed.
 Pumping the accelerator sends more fuel into the engine.
 Using cruise control whenever possible on the highway helps maintain speeds and conserve fuel.
 On California freeways during peak driving periods, avoid decreasing speeds too significantly to impede the flow of traffic.

 2. Accelerate and brake smoothly.
 Accelerating smoothly from a stop and braking softly conserves fuel.
 Fast starts, weaving in and out of traffic and hard braking wastes fuel and wears out some of the car components, such as brakes and tires, more quickly.
-Maximize a vehicle's momentum by maintaining a safe distance between vehicles and anticipating traffic conditions to allow for more time to brake and accelerate gradually.
-If seeing a traffic light turn red an eighth to a quarter mile ahead, don't keep accelerating!
+When seeing a traffic light turn red an eighth to a quarter mile ahead, don't keep accelerating!
 Slow down gradually saving gas and brake wear.
 Chances are when the light turns green, a complete stop was avoided, maintaining some of the vehicle's momentum.

 4. Check tires.
 Keep tires properly inflated to the recommended tire pressure.
 Under-inflated tires increase rolling resistance that can reduce fuel economy by 3-4 percent.
 They also wear more rapidly.
 Check the vehicle's door-post sticker for minimum cold tire inflation pressure.